-The Housing Authority of the County of Tulare will be holding a public hearing regarding the Moving-to-Work (MTW) Demonstration Program and Capital Funding Program on Thursday, January 9, 2020 at 3:00 P.M. at the above address.
+The Housing Authority of the County of Tulare will be holding a public hearing regarding the Moving-to-Work (MTW) Demonstration Program and Public Housing Capital Funding Program on Thursday, January 14, 2021 at 3:00 P.M. via telephone conference.
+In order to attend the public hearing, you will need to call (425) 436-6300 and enter the access code 381819.

-The discussion items will include plans for use of Capital Fund money and possible revisions to the MTW Program.
-The documents for discussion is on file at the Housing Authority of the County of Tulare office 5140 West Cypress Avenue, Visalia, CA and may be examined or copied weekdays 8:00 A.M. to 5:00 P.M.
+The discussion items will include plans for use of Public Housing Capital Fund money and possible revisions to the MTW Program.
+The documents for discussion are available on our website at www.hatc.net, upon request by calling (559) 627-3700, extension 122 or by email to info@hatc.net.

-Any individual, group or agency may submit written comments on the proposed amendment.
-All comments received by the Housing Authority by Monday, February 13, 2020 by 5:00 P.M. will be considered by the Housing Authority Board of Commissioners prior to authorizing submittal of the MTW Plan and Capital Funding priorities to HUD.
+Any individual, group or agency may submit written comments on the proposed documents.
+All comments received by the Housing Authority by Monday, February 15, 2021 by 5:00 P.M. will be considered by the Housing Authority Board of Commissioners prior to authorizing submittal of the MTW Plan and Capital Funding priorities to HUD.
 Comments may be made at the hearing, or you may submit them in writing to:

-Housing Authority of the County of Tulare Post Office Box 791 Visalia, CA 93279
+Housing Authority of the County of Tulare Post Office Box 791 Visalia, CA 93279 Or Via email to info@hatc.net